IBM-Bluemix-Docs/mass-data-migration/faqs.md

 {{site.data.keyword.mdms_short}} devices have 10-Gbps network interfaces with RJ45 (CAT6a) & SFP+ copper network ports.

 RJ45 to SFP+ converters are only included with device models that lack SFP+ native connections.
 Fiber is not supported at this time.

-## What is the {{site.data.keyword.mdms_short}} default shipping option?
-{: #shipping-options}
-{: faq}

-{{site.data.keyword.mdms_short}} uses UPS Next Day Air round-trip delivery to ship all devices.
-The cost is included in the low, flat rate of USD 395 per device.
-Customers are unable to select alternative shipping methods currently.

 ## In what regions is {{site.data.keyword.mdms_short}} available?
 {: #regions-available}